kompics/kompact/docs/src/distributed/namedservices.md

 {{#rustdoc_include ../../examples/src/bin/bootstrapping.rs:131}}
 ```

-We also have to change how we handle `UpdatesProcesses` slightly, since they are now coming in over the network.
+We also have to change how we handle `UpdateProcesses` slightly, since they are now coming in over the network.
 We thus have to move the code from `receive_local` to `receive_network`.
 But now we have two different possible network messages we could deserialise whenever we get a `NetMessage`: It could either be a `Heartbeat` or an `UpdateProcesses`.
 Since trying through them individually one by one is somewhat inefficient, what we really want is something like this:

 ```rust,edition2018,no_run,noplaypen
 match msg.ser_id() {